SymfonyCasts/design-patterns/sfcasts/chain-of-responsibility.md

 And three, to add some randomness, the player will throw two six-sided dice.
 They win if a *pair* is rolled, but if the result is 7, they do not.

+Each condition will reward the player with 25 XP.

 Okay, let's do this!
 The first step we need to take is creating an interface for our handlers.
 Inside the `src/` directory, create a new folder called `ChainHandler/`.
 And inside *that*, we'll add a new PHP class called...